 Help the kids learn about their family roots.
 They can interview you, their grandparents and other family members to hear the names and stories of people who've helped make them who they are today.
 Filling in the names on the family tree branches can keep their interest long after snowmen have melted and winter is gone.

 Watch a Family Movie at Home

-Why spend a small fortune taking the families to the movies when you can stay at home for an even better theater experience?
+One of your family's favorite winter activities is watching movies.
+But why spend a small fortune taking the families to the movies when you can stay at home for an even better theater experience?
 Host an unforgettable family movie night that's more than a couple of hours sitting on the couch together.
 Let the kids create movie tickets, make snacks and open their own concession stand.
 After the movie's over, let their inner critics write movie reviews.

 04 of 12

 We all love our digital cameras.
 But then our pictures usually sit on a hard drive and aren't viewed as much as the pictures we once took with our film cameras.
 Print your favorite pics and start scrapbooking with your kids.
 Theme your scrapbook pages for the winter and holidays with layout ideas and tips from other scrapbookers.Continue to 5 of 12 below.